-The BBC Good Food on-test team review everyday saucepans to discover which models are the best for heat distribution, easy cleaning and resilience.
+The BBC Good Food team review everyday saucepans to discover which models are the best for heat distribution, easy cleaning and resilience.

 Find out more about our BBC Good Food reviews.

 Best bits: Durability, heat distribution and brilliant non-stick coating.

 Comments: Whether you cook on gas or have an induction hob, you can’t fail to be impressed by this range of durable forged high density aluminium non-stick pans with stainless steel handles and lids.
 Not just smart to look at, they are dishwasher and oven safe up to 260C and can be used with metal utensils so you know your investment will last – they come with a lifetime guarantee to be extra sure.
 They have a thickened base for even heating and a patented 3-layer non-stick coating with the grooved design, which helps stop abrasions and enables you to cook with the minimum amount of fat.
 And this coating also ensures they are easy to clean by hand – we found the food washed off with hardly any effort.
 The stainless steel lid creates a great fit so very little steam escaped when boiling veg.
 We also liked their generous depth – a bonus if space on your hob is tight between rings as the 18cm pan that we tested had a capacity of 2.8 litres.